WindJammer6/7.-NumPy-Pandas-Matplotlib-Learning-and-Practice-Python/README.md

 Source(s): https://pynative.com/python-pandas-exercise/ (PyNative)

-The coding excercises and data I put into 'Pandaspractice' folder is taken from and in order of this website's contents.
+The coding excercises and dataset I put into 'Pandaspractice' folder is taken from and in order of this website's contents.

+Dataset analysed [here](https://github.com/WindJammer6/NumPy-Pandas-Matplotlib-Learning-and-Practice-Python/blob/main/Pandaspractice/Automobile_data.csv) (Automobile data)

 Practices done by myself.
 Solutions that look quite different from my answers(or if my answers are wrong) I have attached the solutions in the folder as well.